beeware/beeware/docs/tutorial/tutorial-0.rst

     If you're on Linux, you'll install Python using the system package manager (``apt`` on Debian/Ubuntu/Mint; ``dnf`` on Fedora, or ``pacman`` on Arch).

+    We don't support Raspberry Pi at this time.

   .. group-tab:: Windows

     If you're on Windows, you can get the official installer from